 The diagram demonstrates the importance of different sources of evidence, from research, clinical practice and patients.
 For each individual patient and every clinical decision, the relative contribution of each evidence source (size of circle) may vary considerably.

-The above video covers a debate that took place at Physiotherapy UK 2015 discussing the motion 'this house believes that in the absence of research evidence an intervention should not be used'.
+The motion was “this house believes that in the absence of research evidence an intervention should not be used”

 Further reflections on the debate

-- Evidence-based medicine: why are we even debating it? - CSP professional adviser Carley King reflects on the Physiotherapy UK debate
+- Evidence-based medicine: why are we even debating it? - Reflections on the Physiotherapy UK debate by Carley King

 - Is it time to end the tyranny of evidence-based practice? - Dave Nicholls' blog